brunopinheirofreitas/Java/Books/Deitel Java 8/Notes.md

 \\ The position in the array will increment by the result
 ```
 13. NullPointerException occour when you invoke a method with a null reference.
+14. When using this. in an method, the logic lead us to look for an attribute in this class.
+If the attribute is inherited from another class, the good practice ask us to use super., this makes the code more practical to read.
+15. When a method needs to be rewrited for a sonClass, the good practice ask us to maintain the same visibility, return, name and parameters, if it's case.

 **Control Instruction and other objects**